mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         i = 0

         # Search through all remaining nodes for connections
-        while i < len(nodes):
+        while i < len(unseen):
-            node = nodes[i]
+            node = unseen[i]

-            # If node connected to focal, add node to queue to search
+            # If node connected to focal, add node to queue
-            # through its neighbors, and remove from nodes to avoid
+            # to search through its neighbors, and remove
-            # infinite loop
+            # from unseen nodes to avoid infinite loop
             if mat[focal][node] == 1:
                 q.append(node)
-                nodes.remove(node)
+                unseen.remove(node)
             else:
                 i += 1